 Eligibility is dependent upon household income.
 An application form must be completed.
 Help is provided via meal cards and bus passes.
-If required, you can also get help with trips and UCAS (your fee is paid and you can get help with travel to interviews and open days).
+If required, you can also apply to get help with trips, placements, some course equipment and University applications (your UCAS fee is paid and you can get help with travel to interviews and open days).

 If you are going through exceptional financial difficulties you can apply for assistance from the Hardship Fund through Student Services.
 You will be assessed on an individual basis to see if you are eligible.